-Other cleansing methods include drawing blood from the body (bloodletting) and forced vomiting.
-These methods can be harmful.
-Most therapists don’t use them.
+Another cleansing method includes drawing blood from the body (bloodletting).
+This method can be harmful.
+Most therapists don’t use this method.

 Bloodletting can be dangerous for anyone, but especially for people with cancer.
 You might already have low levels of blood cells because of cancer or your treatment.

 Low blood cell counts can cause tiredness (fatigue), breathlessness and other symptoms.
 Removing blood will make these symptoms worse.